Madonna–whore complex: In psychoanalysis

-History
+Feminist interpretations

+Feminist theory asserts that the male-written culture perpetuates patriarchal norms by controlling women's sexual autonomy through shaming, reinforcing gender stereotypes, and allowing men to maintain power.
+Sexual script theory, as discussed by sociologists William Simon and John Gagnon, suggests that these scripts are primarily authored by heterosexual males, portraying men as sexual pursuers favoring casual sex and women as gatekeepers favoring relational sex.
+This limits women's sexual autonomy as assertiveness risks slut-shaming and being seen as unfit partners.
+Researchers Emily Kane and Mimi Schippers argue that assertive female sexuality threatens male social dominance, as men may fear manipulation, reducing female autonomy to preserve their power.

+Cultural representations

 Titian's Sacred and Profane Love (1514; the sacred-profane title is from 1693) has several interpretations.
-The clothed woman has said to be dressed as a bride and as a courtesan.
+The clothed woman has been said to be dressed as a bride and as a courtesan.
 The nude woman seems at first sight to be an allegory of profane love, but 20th-century assessments notice the incense on her hand and the church beyond her.

 James Joyce widely utilized the Madonna–whore polarity in his novel A Portrait of the Artist as a Young Man.
 His protagonist, Stephen Daedalus, sees girls who he admires as ivory towers, and the repression of his sexual feelings for them eventually leads him to solicit a prostitute.
 This mortal sin drives Stephen's inner conflict and eventual transformation towards the end of the novel.

-Alfred Hitchcock used the Madonna–whore dichotomy as an important mode of representing women.
-In Vertigo (1958), for example, Kim Novak portrays two women that the hero cannot reconcile: a virtuous, blonde, sophisticated, sexually repressed "madonna" and a dark-haired, single, sensual "fallen woman".
+In film, Alfred Hitchcock used the Madonna–whore complex as an important mode of representing women.
+In his film Vertigo, Kim Novak portrays two women that the hero cannot reconcile: a blonde, virtuous, sophisticated, repressed "Madonna" and a dark-haired, single, sensual "fallen woman".

-The Martin Scorsese films Taxi Driver and Raging Bull feature sexually obsessed protagonists, both played by Robert De Niro, who exhibit the Madonna–whore complex with the women they interact with.
+The Martin Scorsese films Taxi Driver and Raging Bull featured sexually obsessed protagonists, both played by Robert De Niro, who exhibit the Madonna–whore complex.

-The singer Madonna played with both identities, especially in her earlier career.
-Madonna herself declared: "I have always loved to play cat and mouse with the conventional stereotypes.
-My Like a Virgin album cover is a classic example.
-People were thinking who was I pretending to be—the Virgin Mary or the whore?
-These were the two extreme images of women I had known vividly, and remembered from childhood, and I wanted to play with them.
-I wanted to see if I can merge them together, Virgin Mary and the whore as one and all.
-The photo was a statement of independence, if you wanna be a virgin, you are welcome.
-But if you wanna be a whore, it's your fucking right to be so."
+The David Cronenberg film Spider focuses on the complex.

+The Madonna-whore complex has also been used as advice for male heirs apparent for the choice of a spouse, due to the social standing and reputation of their wives as queens consort.
+Lord Mountbatten, for instance, advised his great-nephew Charles III, then Prince of Wales, to "sow his wild oats and have as many affairs as he can before settling down", but, for a wife, he "should choose a suitable, attractive, and sweet-charactered girl before she has met anyone else she might fall for … It is disturbing for women to have experiences if they have to remain on a pedestal after marriage".